baseprime/dynamodb/README.md

   .exec()
 ```

-Vogels supports all the possible Scan Filters that DynamoDB currently supports.
+DynamoDB supports all the possible Scan Filters that DynamoDB currently supports.

 ```js
 // equals